 Creative teams and key stakeholders can then share vital feedback at the earliest possible stage – testing and validating creative concepts, set design proposals, lighting and video projections and more.
 Potential issues can then be detected early and developed further through a more hands-on collaborative process.
-It will transform opera, ballet and other artistic productions in profound and significant ways.
+Virtual reality and mixed reality will transform opera, ballet and other artistic productions in profound and significant ways.

 Deeper creative collaborations – now this is state of the art

 FNOB’s productions often have very international teams working on them: creative team members can be based on opposite sides of the world.
 During a global pandemic it is difficult to collaborate when considering social distancing guidelines and travel restrictions.
 Video conferencing allows people to talk but it has limitations when it comes to enabling deeper creative collaborations – especially with high level stage productions that require complex design concepts to be properly reviewed and validated.

 Varjo opens up new possibilities to collaborate in a meaningful way.
 Teams across the globe can come together in a photorealistic virtual or mixed reality space where new concepts can be showcased, discussed and iterated in real time.